-The Financial Report for the Nebraska Public Power District ("District") includes Management's Discussion and Analysis, Financial Statements, Notes to Financial Statements and Required Supplementary Information.
+The Financial Report for the Nebraska Public Power District (the "District") includes Management's Discussion and Analysis ("MD&A"), Financial Statements, Notes to Financial Statements and Required Supplementary Information.
 The Financial Statements consist of the Statements of Net Position, the Statements of Revenues, Expenses, and Changes in Net Position, the Statements of Cash Flows, the Statements of Fiduciary Net Position, and the Statements of Changes in Fiduciary Net Position.

-The following Management's Discussion and Analysis ("MD&A") provides unaudited information and analyses of activities and events related to the District's financial position or results of operations.
+The following MD&A provides unaudited information and analyses of activities and events related to the District's financial position or results of operations.
 The MD&A should be read in conjunction with the audited Financial Statements, Notes to Financial Statements and Required Supplementary Information.

-The Statements of Net Position present assets, deferred outflows of resources, liabilities, deferred inflows of resources and net position as of December 31, 2021 and 2020.
-The Statements of Revenues, Expenses, and Changes in Net Position present the operating results for the years 2021 and 2020.
-The Statements of Cash Flows present the sources and uses of cash and cash equivalents for the years 2021 and 2020.
-The Statements of Fiduciary Net Position present the financial resources available for other postemployment benefits as of December 31, 2021 and 2020.
-The Statements of Changes in Fiduciary Net Position present the additions, deductions and changes in net position restricted for other postemployment benefits as of December 31, 2021 and 2020.
-The Notes to Financial Statements are an integral part of the basic Financial Statements and contain information for a more complete understanding of the financial position as of December 31, 2021 and 2020, and the results of operations for the years 2021 and 2020.
+The Statements of Net Position present assets, deferred outflows of resources, liabilities, deferred inflows of resources and net position as of December 31, 2022 and 2021.
+The Statements of Revenues, Expenses, and Changes in Net Position present the operating results for the years 2022 and 2021.
+The Statements of Cash Flows present the sources and uses of cash and cash equivalents for the years 2022 and 2021.
+The Statements of Fiduciary Net Position present the financial resources available for other postemployment benefits as of December 31, 2022 and 2021.
+The Statements of Changes in Fiduciary Net Position present the additions, deductions and changes in net position restricted for other postemployment benefits as of December 31, 2022 and 2021.
+The Notes to Financial Statements are an integral part of the basic Financial Statements and contain information for a more complete understanding of the financial position as of December 31, 2022 and 2021, and the results of operations for the years 2022 and 2021.
 The Required Supplementary Information include unaudited information required to accompany the Financial Statements.